Sorting as Gradient Flow on the Permutohedron: Continuous Gradient Flow and the Classical Scale

 \subsection{Remarks}

-Theorem~\ref{thm:contraction} demonstrates that continuous gradient descent under the potential $V(x) = \tfrac{1}{2}\|x - v_s\|^2$ captures not only the exponential contraction of disorder but also yields a lower bound of $\Omega(n \log n)$ discrete operations.
-Lemma~\ref{lem:time_step} bridges the continuous and discrete viewpoints, showing that a microscopic time step of \(\Theta(1/n)\) per comparison is both necessary and sufficient to match the information‑theoretic bound.

-By interpreting each comparison as an infinitesimal projection along this descent, we obtain a continuous geometric derivation of the classical sorting complexity bound.
-This mirrors the insight of Jordan, Kinderlehrer, and Otto, who reinterpreted the Fokker–Planck equation as a gradient flow minimizing a free energy functional under the Wasserstein metric, offering a variational foundation for diffusion dynamics \cite{jko1998}.
+Theorem~\ref{thm:contraction} gives exact exponential decay of Euclidean rank displacement under \(V(x)=\tfrac12\|x-v_s\|_2^2\).
+Proposition~\ref{prop:maximal_relaxation} and Theorem~\ref{thm:dimension_relaxation} extract its exact worst-case time and dimension--relaxation factorization, while Corollary~\ref{cor:normalized_clock} compares that geometric scale with normalized optimal comparison cost.
+More broadly, a descent formulation can clarify a process by identifying an energy that decreases along its path.
+In this respect the viewpoint echoes the insight of Jordan, Kinderlehrer, and Otto, who reinterpreted the Fokker--Planck equation as a gradient flow minimizing a free energy functional under the Wasserstein metric \cite{jko1998}.

-This synthesis of continuous dynamics with the combinatorial structure of $P_n$ offers a fresh perspective on sorting: rather than operating solely in the discrete domain, efficient sorting algorithms can be viewed as navigating a continuous geometric landscape in which disorder decays smoothly and predictably.
-In this sense, comparisons act as discretized steps along a natural gradient toward order.

-Figure~\ref{fig:gradient_flow_permutohedron} visually illustrates this process.
-Vertices correspond to permutations, and the gradient flow traces continuous trajectories across the edges of the permutohedron, converging toward the sorted vertex.
-For example, beginning at the vertex $(3, 2, 1)$, the flow descends via adjacent edges to $(1, 2, 3)$, resolving inversions in a manner analogous to classical swap-based sorting.
-The figure thus provides a geometric intuition for how sorting can be viewed as an energy-minimizing process, one that unfolds over a combinatorial polytope with surprising smoothness.
-A similar mathematical structure appears in information geometry, where descent processes minimize divergence-based potentials over curved statistical manifolds, as developed by Amari \cite{amari2016}.

-This viewpoint may inspire analogous approaches in other domains where seemingly discrete or combinatorial problems conceal latent continuous structure.
-The ability to recast such problems in geometric or dynamical terms can reveal not only new proofs but deeper unifying principles governing efficiency and complexity.
+Figure~\ref{fig:gradient_flow_permutohedron} brings the discrete and continuous descriptions together.
+Vertices represent rank words, and the gradient flow traces a smooth curve inside the convex permutohedron toward the sorted vertex.
+The left panel contrasts this motion with the adjacent--swap path.
+Local algorithms advance by short moves along edges, while the continuous relaxation cuts straight across the polytope.
+This path is a genuine cross-section, not a graph-geodesic on the \(1\)-skeleton.

+In scalar form, the right panel presents the dynamics.
+The distance to the sorted state contracts exponentially as \(r(t)=\|x(t)-v_s\|_{2}\) decreases.
+Viewed in \((r,t,V)\)-space, the trajectory resembles motion through a curved landscape.
+The system rolls downhill under the potential, like a particle descending a gravitational well toward equilibrium.
+In both panels the example is \(L=[5,4,2]\), used earlier.
+The rank word begins at \((3,2,1)\) and flows toward \((1,2,3)\), corresponding to the sorted output \([2,4,5]\).
+The initial radius is \(r_0=\|(3,2,1)-(1,2,3)\|_2=\sqrt{8}\), and the dissipation at \(t=0\) is \(dV/dt=-\|\nabla V(x(0))\|_2^2=-8\).